su-linterhell/Election-Analysis/README.md

 # Election-Analysis
-Looking at voter data to understand how candidates did and who won.
+Using Python to look at voter data to understand how candidates did and who won.

 ## Overview of Election Audit
 Working with the Colorado Board of Elections, I am working on the following tasks to complete an election audot of a recent local congressional election.
 The following is what this analysis goes over: